goeldner/swift-screenshot-scribbler/README.md

 I developed this tool as a side project, because I did not want to use fastlane for any reason, which provides something similar.

+It uses CoreGraphics and CoreText APIs directly for layouting (no AppKit or UIKit), so it should be quite portable.

-There will be updates and new features from time to time and I try to keep it working, as long as I use it myself.
+There will be updates and new features from time to time and I try to keep working on it, as long as I use it by myself.

 ## Coffee